isaacnmm/pestpolicy-hugo2XX/content/posts/best-safety-glasses-for-spray-painting/index.md

 Additionally, the low base curve frame and see-through side shields offer a peripheral vision without compromising eye safety.
 This specific feature makes the glasses suitable for spray painting projects.
 The polycarbonate lenses are scratch-resistant and heavily coated to guarantee you durable protection.
 The high impact lenses are capable of protecting your eyes from nearly 100% of UV rays.
-Whats more?� The anti-fog coating integrated into this edition meets the highest industry standards if you look for uninterrupted visibility during humid conditions.
+Whats more?
+The anti-fog coating integrated into this edition meets the highest industry standards if you look for uninterrupted visibility during humid conditions.
 The temples come in different paints, rendering them more vibrant and colorful than a standard protective eyewear.
 The wrap-around frame utilized in these glasses features a Frameless Unilens design, both lightweight and snug, to wear if you plan to be on your feet all day.
 These glasses come in standard sizes if you are looking to acquire a pair for each team member.
 It also comes with an integrated nose pad.